 With the Mekong Catfish being a herbivore and a bottom feeder the best way to target this fish is by fishing a static bait ledgered on the bottom.
 The best baits for these fish tend to be boilies or pellets.
 Maize is also another great bait, by finding a plateau in the lake and fishing over this you stand a great chance of hooking into one.

-If you have any queries or questions around catching Mekong Catfish or any of our Freshwater Fishing holidays contact us today.
-You can call our office on 01603 407596 and we can put you on track to the best destinations around the world.
-Remember you can always request a free brochure here.
+If you have any queries or questions about catching Mekong Catfish or any of our Freshwater Fishing holidays contact us today.
+You can contact a member of our team via email at firstname.lastname@example.org or on 01603 407596 and we can put you on track to the best destinations around the world.